 \subsubsection{Remarks}

-We note that: \begin{itemize} \item Both Geometric distribution and Poisson distribution can be appoximated by Normal distribution if needed; \item $u_k \propto \mathbb{E}\bigl[\#\mathrm{imps}\mid\mathrm{noClick},k\bigr]$ can be assigned by contextual information such as corresponding campaign audience and location; \item $r_{c,d}$ can be estimated with more complex methods, e.g., $r_{i,c,d} = f(x_i, x_c, x_d)$ via a NN that leverage both member level data from owned channel and aggregate data from external channels. \end{itemize}
+We note that: \begin{itemize} \item Both Geometric distribution and Poisson distribution can be approximated by Normal distribution if needed; \item $u_k \propto \mathbb{E}\bigl[\#\mathrm{imps}\mid\mathrm{noClick},k\bigr]$ can be assigned by contextual information such as corresponding campaign audience and location; \item $r_{c,d}$ can be estimated with more complex methods, e.g., $r_{i,c,d} = f(x_i, x_c, x_d)$ via a NN that leverages both member level data from owned channels and aggregate data from external channels. \end{itemize}